Jacksonville visits Stetson after Swenson’s 21-point showing - WTOP News

 DeLand, Florida; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Stetson hosts the Jacksonville Dolphins after Stephan D. Swenson scored 21 points in Stetson’s 75-74 victory against the North Florida Ospreys.
+BOTTOM LINE: Stetson takes on the Jacksonville Dolphins after Stephan D. Swenson scored 21 points in Stetson’s 75-74 victory over the North Florida Ospreys.

 The Hatters are 5-0 in home games.
-Stetson is 4-3 against opponents with a winning record.
+Stetson is fifth in the ASUN scoring 78.3 points while shooting 46.6% from the field.

-The Dolphins are 0-1 in ASUN play.
-Jacksonville is fourth in the ASUN with 24.5 defensive rebounds per game led by Bryce Workman averaging 5.4.
+The Dolphins are 0-1 in conference matchups.
+Jacksonville is 2-1 in games decided by less than 4 points.

-Stetson makes 46.6% of its shots from the field this season, which is 4.6 percentage points higher than Jacksonville has allowed to its opponents (42.0%).
-Jacksonville has shot at a 44.7% clip from the field this season, 3.4 percentage points above the 41.3% shooting opponents of Stetson have averaged.
+Stetson averages 9.9 made 3-pointers per game, 2.2 more made shots than the 7.7 per game Jacksonville allows.
+Jacksonville has shot at a 44.7% rate from the field this season, 3.4 percentage points above the 41.3% shooting opponents of Stetson have averaged.

 The matchup Saturday is the first meeting this season for the two teams in conference play.

-TOP PERFORMERS: Jalen Blackmon averages 3.8 made 3-pointers per game for the Hatters, scoring 23.1 points while shooting 43.5% from beyond the arc.
-Swenson is averaging 11.7 points, 6.1 assists and 1.6 steals over the past 10 games for Stetson.
+TOP PERFORMERS: Jalen Blackmon is scoring 23.1 points per game with 2.7 rebounds and 1.7 assists for the Hatters.
+Swenson is averaging 13.2 points, 5.8 assists and 1.9 steals over the last 10 games for Stetson.

-Marcus Niblack is averaging 11.9 points, 3.1 assists and 1.9 steals for the Dolphins.
-Robert McCray is averaging 15.4 points and 3.5 rebounds while shooting 49.1% over the past 10 games for Jacksonville.
+Robert McCray is averaging 15.9 points and 1.5 steals for the Dolphins.
+Marcus Niblack is averaging 11.3 points over the last 10 games for Jacksonville.

 LAST 10 GAMES: Hatters: 6-4, averaging 80.7 points, 34.1 rebounds, 14.4 assists, 6.1 steals and 2.6 blocks per game while shooting 46.5% from the field.
 Their opponents have averaged 72.4 points per game.